jsynowiec/node-flowtype-boilerplate/README.md

 This boilerplate was initially inspired by [Jakub Synowiec](https://github.com/jsynowiec/node-flowtype-boilerplate), but taken several steps further to include a basic Hapi-based REST API with CQRS-style command dispatching.

+## Videos
+- Sample development workflow with Docker and debugging via Inspector - http://youtu.be/c-JCVQlwWgE

 ## License
 MIT License.
 See the [LICENSE](https://github.com/acklenavenue/glee/blob/master/LICENSE) file.